jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ## 7. Functions (including Lambdas)

-**What/Why:** Functions organize code and logic; lambdas create small, anonymous functions—handy for sorting, filtering, or passing as arguments.
+**What:** Functions organize code and logic; lambdas create small, anonymous functions.
+**Why:** Handy for sorting, filtering, or passing as arguments.

 **Positional vs. keyword arguments, defaults, and lambdas:**
 - Positional arguments are matched by position; keyword arguments are matched by name.